 In-depth study of biochemical topics.
 Specific focus will vary and may range from bioorganic chemistry to the biochemistry of processes taking place at the level of the whole organism.
 Three or four hours lecture/seminar.

 Prerequisite: CHEM 320 or by permission.
-Offered as needed.

 425 Advanced Organic Chemistry.